imbal/vex/VEX.md

 Note: This is a work-in-progress, large chunks of this README are fictional.
 Please don't link to this project yet, it isn't ready for an audience yet.
 Thank you!

-## A Manifesto for yet another Source Control System
+## A Manifesto for yet-another Source Control System

 - The working copy is sacred.
 Preserve it at all costs.
 - Everything should be as easy to do as it is to undo/redo.
+Not the other way around: permanent changes should be hard.
 - Don't ever leave the project in a broken state: unless the user *explicitly* asked, rollback.
-- UUIDs are good for you, and use the same encoding for everything.
+If it breaks, try and fix it before complaining about it.
 - The history of a project is when the changes were applied, not when the changes were written.
+- Flags are a terrible idea, short flags are worse.

 Imagine `git`, except: